Wiziqid/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that lists all files

 a script that prints a file name

+a script that creates symbolic link